axis0047/mimicore/README.md

     ```bash
     curl -H "Host:my_api.localhost" http://localhost:8080/calc/5
     ```
-    Or use wildcard domains with a proxy like Nginx or HAProxy.
+    You may need to edit /etc/hosts for testing this locally or use wildcard domains with a proxy like Nginx or HAProxy.

     **Response:**
     ```json